A Guide to Pelvic Floor Dysfunctions and Herbs That Can Help

 Thinking about trauma

+There is no doubt in my mind that trauma is Linked to chronic pain.
 Treating people "holistically" means that, as practitioners, we have to take into account emotional and psychological factors when creating a plan of healing.
 People with chronic pain, like that caused by pelvic floor dysfunction, often have to deal with anxiety and depression because of the pain.
 Psychological support can be helpful for people, and there are online and local support groups for people with chronic pain and for survivors of abuse that can also help.
-A referral to a therapist may provide a person with more tools to deal with depression and anxiety.
+A referral to a therapist may provide a person with more tools to deal with depression and anxiety that helps resolve some pain.
 Although therapy tends to be expensive if it is not covered by insurance, there are a lot of practitioners that provide services on a sliding scale, depending on a person’s ability to pay.
 If you are seeing clients, consider compiling a good resource list with local providers as holding space for trauma work might not be best suited for you.

 Fear may be held in the pelvic floor muscles, albeit subconsciously, and affect pelvic floor health.
 Physical therapist Anthoy Lo told me that sexual abuse and an over-active pelvic floor is very much on their radar, and they do believe the two are connected.
 People hold tension in their shoulders and other muscles with or without knowing it, and can do the same in the pelvic floor.
 Every event in our life is stored either in our brain or somewhere else.
 Sometimes the trauma is too much for our brain and is stored in our soft tissues, ligaments, or muscles.
 I can't stress trauma work enough when dealing with pelvic floor disorders, we can not separate the two when working with someone.
 I could write a whole other paper on just this subject alone.